UniversityOfCambridgeDIAL/IntroToML/README.md

 # MET lecture Introduction to Machine Learning
 This material is used for the practical coding session for the 2-day Introduction to Machine Learning.

-**The material for the assignment is in the private repository.
-Please make sure not to include it in this public one.**
+**Internal comment: The assignment solution is in the private repository.
+Please make sure not to include any of the solution it in this public repository.**

 ## Day 1 Excercises
 1. Tiny Introduction to Jupyter Notebooks